The Right Roof Can Pay You Back

 Home improvement industry researchers estimate that a quality roof will immediately add close to 70% of its cost to the home’s value.
 Studies that have looked at higher-end roofs have rated those even higher in payback than a standard roof.
 While we’d love to stand firm on these claims, we have found that the interaction between roof cost/quality and home value is quite a bit more complicated than that.

 All real estate markets are different.
 And, as most folks who have bought or sold a house know, two things are required to complete that transaction – a willing seller and a willing buyer.
 The two of those may end up “dancing” a great deal to end up at an agreed-upon price.
-To a large degree, the value of your home’s roof will be determined by the buyer of the home.
-If you have a roof that they want and appreciate, then it will increase how much they are willing to pay for the home.
-On the other hand, if your home’s roof looks ordinary or in need of replacement, it will reduce what they are willing to pay for the home.
+To a large degree, the house’s buyer will determine the value of your home’s roof.
+If you have a roof that they want and appreciate, it will increase how much they are willing to pay for the home.
+On the other hand, if your home’s roof looks ordinary or needs replacement, it will reduce what they are willing to pay for it.

 Along the lines of home value and roof aesthetics, though, we advise going one step further.
-Drive through a few neighborhoods of higher value homes and you will quickly see that many of those homes have more distinctive roofs.
-Depending upon your geographic area, you will see the following roofs: Slate, Wood Shakes, Tile, Metal, Dimensional Shingles, Composite Materials.
-The fact is, these types of roofs hallmark nice homes, and even become essential if a home is going to be able to command an above-market price.
+Drive through a few neighborhoods of higher value homes, and you will quickly see that many of those homes have more distinctive roofs.
+Depending upon your geographic area, you will see the following roofs: Slate, Wood Shakes, Tile, Metal, Dimensional Shingles, and Composite Materials.
+These types of roofs hallmark nice homes and even become essential if a home is going to command an above-market price.

-Particularly with today’s metal roofs that look like slate, shake, and tile, a metal roof can be a great way to enhance your home immediately through increased beauty and value as well as the “high end” implication of an upscale, higher value home.
+Particularly with today’s metal roofs that look like slate, shake, and tile, a metal roof can be a great way to enhance your home immediately through increased beauty and value and the “high end” implication of an upscale, higher value home.

 2. Freedom From Ongoing Maintenance and Replacement Costs

 No one likes having to repair or replace their roof.
-Roofing costs, regardless of the product being installed, seem to double about every 12 – 15 years.
-That number is being driven by the ever-escalating cost of skilled labor.
+Regardless of the installed product, roofing costs seem to double about every 12 – 15 years.
+The ever-escalating cost of skilled labor is driving that number.

-In thinking about roof maintenance, it’s important to keep in mind that most “temporary” or “disposable” roofs have 2 lives.
-Both lives are fairly short but those 2 lives are a Functional Life and an Aesthetic Life.
+In thinking about roof maintenance, it’s essential to keep in mind that most “temporary” or “disposable” roofs have 2 lives.
+Both lives are fairly short, but those 2 lives are a Functional Life and an Aesthetic Life.
 According to national studies, the Functional Life of most roofs is about 17 years.
-However, the Aesthetic Life is closer to 5 – 7 years before the shingles have streaked and stained and the weather has taken a toll to where they look like an “old roof.”
-Once they hit that point, even though the roof may continue to protect against the weather, the perception is that it is on its “last leg” and it begins to detract from the home’s overall appeal and value.
+However, the Aesthetic Life is closer to 5 – 7 years before the shingles have streaked and stained, and the weather has taken a toll to where they look like an “old roof.”
+Once they hit that point, even though the roof may continue to protect against the weather, the perception is that it is on its “last leg,” and it begins to detract from the home’s overall appeal and value.

-There is a funny thing about roofs – anyone who buys a home suddenly becomes a roofing expert.
-If the roof on the home they are considering shows any age at all such as cracks, splits, moss, or algae growth, the prospective buyer looks up at the roof and insists for a discount on the home’s selling price because they are going to have to replace the roof before long.
+A funny thing about roofs is that anyone who buys a home suddenly becomes a roofing expert.
+If the roof on the home they are considering shows any age at all, such as cracks, splits, moss, or algae growth, the prospective buyer looks up at the roof and insists on a discount on the home’s selling price because they are going to have to replace the roof before long.
 And, to a large degree, they are correct in doing that.

-The conclusion of this is that, to add to a home’s value over the long term, a roof needs to not only be durable and long-lasting but it also needs to maintain a “just new” look that enhances the home.
+The conclusion is that, to add to a home’s value over the long term, a roof needs to be durable and long-lasting and maintain a “just new” look that enhances the home.
 Metal roofs fit that bill very well.

 3. Energy Efficiency

-Energy efficiency is another important aspect that will attract a prospective home buyer.
-Homes that are more energy efficient tend to sell faster than homes that are less efficient, and this can result in higher selling prices.
-Many homeowners also like roofs that can easily have solar added to them at a later time.
+Energy efficiency is another crucial aspect that will attract a prospective home buyer.
+Homes that are more energy efficient tend to sell faster than less efficient homes, resulting in higher selling prices.
+Many homeowners also like roofs that can easily have solar added to them later.